thecodekitchen/bang/README.md

 A developing game engine written in Odin mostly.

-It's still quite early days, but I've dug into it as my primary spare time project and would welcome thoughtful contributions.
+It's still quite early days, but I would welcome thoughtful contributions.

 I'm using GLFW with OpenGL for rendering.
 Supporting other rendering backends is of interest to me long term, but I haven't had time to explore it yet.